Data Analysis Workshop II

 Upon successfully completing this course, students will be able to:

-use Stata to fit multiple linear regression models to relate a continous outcome to multiple predictors in one model and to help assess confounding, interaction, and goodness-of-fit;
+- Use STATA to fit multiple linear regression models to relate a continuous outcome to multiple predictors in one model and to help assess confounding, interaction, and goodness-of-fit

-use Stata to graph lowess smoothing functions to relate the probability of a dichotomous outcome to a continous predictor;
+- Use STATA to graph lowess smoothing functions to relate the probability of a dichotomous outcome to a continuous predictor

 Prerequisite: 140.611 and 140.612 or equivalent